robren/ansible/README.md

 It covers:
 - Installing Ansible
-- Creating a default programming environment in an existing  ( manually created from the Digital Ocean Web UI) droplet
+- Creating a default programming environment in an existing  (manually created from the Digital Ocean Web UI) droplet
 - Programmatically creating  and deleting droplets
 - Creating a nice environment within these dynamic droplets

-## Installation
+## Installation of Ansible

-If ansible is installed from the the repos included in Ubuntu 14.04 ( even after apt-get update) you'll get ansible of version  1.5.4, this is  from April 2014 !!
+If ansible is installed from the the repos included in Ubuntu 14.04 (even after apt-get update) you'll get ansible version 1.5.4, this is from April 2014!!
+That's ancient.

 Ansible has had numerous big fixes and improvements in the last 2 years, in fact I had lots of issues with ssh permissions in the older versions.

 I recommend you install the ansible ppa.
-This way you can get, as of Feb 2016 ansible version 2.0.0.2.
+This way you can get, as of Feb 2016, ansible version 2.0.0.2.
 Much nicer.

     sudo apt-get update